 You should be prepared to climb more than 200 steps to reach Inspiration Point, but your efforts will be rewarded.
 At the top, you’ll see endless views of Lake Michigan and the sandy, tree-lined topography of the region.

-While this scenic turnout offers amazing views throughout the entire day, it’s perhaps most popular at sunset, where a crowd of people turn out nearly every night to see the sun dip below the shores of Lake Michigan.
+While this scenic turnout offers amazing views throughout the entire day, it’s perhaps most popular at sunset, where a crowd of people turns out nearly every night to see the sun dip below the shores of Lake Michigan.

 Elberta M-22 Scenic Drive